rjudin/json-payload-api/README.md

 # Architecture:
 POST request with json payload in the 'body' -> AWS API GW -> DynamoDB Stream-> Lambda -> SNS event (email)

-Cons: implement persistent mapping to dynamodb without Lambda in the middle
+Pros: implement persistent mapping to dynamodb without Lambda in the middle

 # Implementation

 ## Script Usage
-Script will require: `bash, awscli, jq`
+Script will require you to have: `bash, awscli, jq`

 Parameter file `AIO.json` have to be exist in root directory:
 ```json